1 / 50

 A. The same gear you would use to climb the hill

-B. A lower gear than you would use to climb the hill
+B. A higher gear than you would use to climb the hill

-C. A higher gear than you would use to climb the hill
+C. A lower gear than you would use to climb the hill

 Drivers of modern trucks may have to use lower gears going down a hill than would be required to go up the hill.